Click Below To Email Or Call Us On 07545242257

 SAMA82 - Please take a look at this brilliant charity who's aims and goals are simple, (and we quote from their website) The main objectives of SAMA (82) are simply stated.
 We intend to maintain and promote a sense of pride and comradeship among all veterans of the South Atlantic campaign, and to keep them in touch with each other in a manner which respects both individual privacy and personal requirements.
 We also want to establish and maintain contact with other organisations involved in the welfare of the armed forces, and ensure that due consideration is given to the interests of all Falkland veterans.
 SAMA (82) will also investigate for consideration, by an appropriate organisation, any case of hardship or distress amongst South Atlantic veterans in which direct financial assistance is sought or recommended.
 Finally, and perhaps most importantly for the majority of SAMA (82) members, we desire most strongly to maintain and strengthen links with the people of the Falkland Islands.
 We at Baxters Battlefield Tours fully back this charity and will donate yearly from our profits to them.
 We are also proud to be an Associate Member of SAMA 82

-Portsmouth WW1 Research Project - This huge project aims to create a database of all those who served in WW1 from Portsmouth, whether they fell or survived, all are to be included.
-Please check out this amazing project!
-Also check out our joint 2017 tour "Pompey Remembers" with the creator of this project Alan Laishley.
+Portsmouth WW1 Research Project - This huge project aims to create a database of all those who served in WW1 from the city of Portsmouth whether they made the ultimate sacrifice or were lucky enough to come home.
+Every man will eventually be included.
+Please check out this amazing work that will not fail to blow you away!
+Also check out our yearly tours "Pompey Remembers" with the creator of this project and one of Portsmouth's top historians, Alan Laishley.
 Full details can be found on its dedicated page on our home screen.

 Socks And Chocs - Please take a look at this fantastic charity set up to help those on the streets whatever their story is that put them in that situation.
 The following is taken from their website -